 ED 329.
-Teaching Math and Science.
+Teaching Math.

-An overview of the concepts, skills, and strategies used to teach elementary math and science.
-Emphasis is placed on using developmentally appropriate materials and methods that develop inquiry and problemsolving strategies, investigation skills, and exploration of phenomena.
+This course provides an overview of the concepts, skills, and strategies used to teach elementary math.
+Emphasis is placed on using developmentally appropriate materials and methods that develop inquiry and problem- solving strategies.
 Candidates receive hands-on experience in planning, implementing, and evaluating instruction through lesson development and the use of technology.
 Integrating curriculum and cooperative learning are also explored.
-Prerequisites: Admission to the Teacher Preparation Program.